Install the Certificate Connector for Microsoft Intune

-On the Azure AD Sign In page, select the environment that hosts your Azure Active Directory, and then select Sign In.
+On the Microsoft Entra sign-in page, select the environment that hosts your Microsoft Entra ID, and then select Sign In.
 You’ll then be asked to authenticate your access.
-This user account must be a Global Admin or an Intune Admin with an Intune license assigned and the user must be a synchronized account from your local Active Directory.
+An Intune license is required for the account that you sign in with which can be either a Global Administrator or an Intune Administrator.

 Unless you use a government cloud, use the default of Public Commercial Cloud for Environment.

-After you successfully authenticate to your Azure Active Directory, select Next to continue:
+After you successfully authenticate to your Microsoft Entra ID, select Next to continue: